 Before the 1930s, housing finance was exclusively the realm of the private sector.
+Typical loan

-Typical loan conditions-up to 50% down payments, terms of 10 years or less, and large balloon payments-put homeownership out of reach for many Americans.
-86 Without a nationwide housing finance market, the availability and pricing of mortgage loans also varied widely across the country.
-87
+Since 2008, the enterprises have owned or guaranteed three of four U.S. mortgages conditions-up to 50% down payments, terms of 10 years or less, and large balloon payments-put homeownership out of reach for many Americans.
+Without a nationwide housing finance market, the availability and pricing of mortgage loans also varied widely across the country.

 When the Great Depression of the 1930s hit, the effects on housing were disastrous.
 Unemployment climbed to over 23% in 1932.
-Up to a quarter of all mortgages were in default by 1933.88 And due to failures and mergers, half as many commercial banks were operating in 1933 as had been in 1921.89 As the country approached this economic nadir, the federal government created the FHLBank System in 1932 to serve as a reserve credit system to support housing finance and provide relief to troubled homeowners and lenders.90 Several other interventions followed.
+Up to a quarter of all mortgages were in default by 1933.
+And due to failures and mergers, half as many commercial banks were operating in 1933 as had been in 1921.
+As the country approached this economic nadir, the federal government created the FHLBank System in 1932 to serve as a reserve credit system to support housing finance and provide relief to troubled homeowners and lenders.
+Several other interventions followed.